Chart Color Schemes

 Wynnum ranks among the top 25% of areas assessed nationally for overall employment performance

-Wynnum has a well-educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 2.8%, lower than the national average, with an estimated employment growth of 6.6% over the past year as of September 2025.
+Wynnum has a highly educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 2.8%, having seen an estimated employment growth of 6.6% over the past year as of September 2025.
+In this period, 9,217 residents are employed while the unemployment rate is 1.2% lower than Greater Brisbane's rate of 4.0%.

 Frequently Asked Questions - Employment